-Press the manual button and you have option to control the speed setting manually if such a need arises for particular recipes.
+Press the manual button, and you have the option to control the speed setting manually if such a need arises for particular recipes.

-Speed is controlled via the knob at the middle of the interface.
+Speed is adjustable via a knob at the middle of the interface.
 This same knob also toggles between the different Auto-IQ settings.

 Next generation blades

-Whereas older Ninja blenders use blades that come from a food processor, this variant uses traditional blender blades that sit at the bottom.
+Whereas old Ninja blenders use blades that come from a food processor, this variant uses traditional blender blades that sit at the bottom.

 The new design has a similar 4-prong design found in the Vitamix.
 Ninja says this new design pulls ingredients downward to maximize blade contact.

-This will produce more consistent results and better performance than previous generation Ninja blenders.
+It will produce more consistent results and better performance than the previous generation Ninja blenders.